fief-dev/docs/docs/going-further/pkce.md

 As we mentioned in a [previous section](../getting-started/clients.md#public-clients), clients are considered **public** when the client secret can't be properly protected.
 This is usually the case for **JavaScript applications** and **mobile applications**, where the secret could be easily discovered in the source code.

-In OAuth2 protocol, when the user has successfully authenticated, they are redirected to your application with with a temporary code, called the **authorization code**.
+In OAuth2 protocol, when the user has successfully authenticated, they are redirected to your application with a temporary code, called the **authorization code**.
 This code is then used by your application to call the Fief API and obtain a valid token in exchange.
 For this exchange to happen, the protocol requires that you provide the **client secret**, to prove that you are allowed to make such requests.

 However, how could we do that for public clients where we don't have the client secret?
 That's the purpose of PKCE!
 In a nutshell, your application will **generate a temporary secret** each time we want to authenticate a user.